ppmim/PAPI4K/papi/docs/running_papi.rst

 MEF, etc ).
 Next ones are available in the OT when the OP (Observing Program) is defined:

- - Multi-Extension FITS (MEF) - Integrated
+ - Integrated All (save -i)
- - Multi-Extension FITS (MEF) - Cube
+ - FITS Cube (save -1)
- - Integrated All (SEF - Integrated)
- - FITS Cube (SEF - Cube)
+ - Single Frame Cube (save -S -1)
+   This mode can be seen the raw mode, where all the frames of the ramp (including the initial reset frame) are saved into a FITS cube, taking into account also the number of repetitions (NEXP); for example, in the cntsr mode, if we have an ITIME=5.8 secs and NEXP=5, we will get a FITS cube of 15 frames.
+As result, this mode will require an important extra disk space to store the data.
- - Individual (SEF - Individual)
+ - Individual (save)
+   Similarly as in the FITS cube mode, but saving all the repetitions in Individual files instead of a FITS cube; and therefore, no summation is performed.

-However, PAPI does not accept any kind of FITS data files available in GEIRS, only the configured in the OT, except `Individual`.
+However, PAPI does not accept any kind of FITS data files available in GEIRS or the OT, only the configured in the OT, except `Individual`.
 As result, PAPI accepts the next type of FITS files (in order of preference):

- - Integrated Multi-Extension-FITS (MEF): a unique FITS file with four extensions (MEF), where each extension corresponds to one of the 4 images produced by the single detector chips.
+ - Integrated All: a unique FITS file with a single extension.
    If the number of coadd (NCOADDS) is > 0, then they will be integrated (arithmetic sum) in a single image.
 This is the default and more common saving mode used; in fact, it is the **default** and more wished saving mode.
    This mode will also be used when the software or hardware sub-windowing is set and the integrated option is selected.
 Then, there will be an extension for each sub-window.

- - Non-integrated Multi-Extension-FITS (MEF): a unique FITS file with four extensions (MEF), one per each detector (or window), having each extension N planes, where N is the number of coadds (NCOADDS), i.e., a cube of N planes.
+ - Non-integrated FITS Cube: a unique FITS file having a single extension with N planes, where N is the number of coadds (NCOADDS), i.e., a cube of N planes.
    This mode will be also used when the software or hardware subwindowing is set up and the no-integrated option is selected.

-   **Note**: Currently when PAPI finds a MEF-cube, it is collapsed adding the planes up arithmetically without any kind of image registration.
+   **Note**: Currently when PAPI finds a FITS-cube, it is collapsed adding the planes up arithmetically without any kind of image registration.

-   |

- - Single integrated FITS file: the four detectors are saved in single file and in a single extension FITS image (SEF).
-If the number of coadds (NCOADDS) is > 0, then they are integrated (arithmetic sum) in a single frame.

- - Single non-integrated FITS-cube: the four detectors are saved in a single extension FITS (SEF) file, and each individual exposition in a plane/layer of a cube.
-It means N planes, where N is the number of coadds or expositions.

  ..
 Note:: Currently PAPI is **not working** with non-integrated **individual** files of an
     exposition.
-In case you are interested in no-integrated files and wish to reduce the data with PAPI, you should use SEF of MEF non-integrated FITS-cube mode.
+In case you are interested in **raw mode** (Single Frame Cube) and wish to reduce the data with PAPI, you should convert previously the data to correlated mode (CDS) using the routine `convRaw2CDS.py' that is included in the papi\commissioning directory.

 Show grouped files in a raw directory
 -------------------------------------